 - Pros: Useful savings calculator; free insurance tool

-- Cons: Must pay upfront to secure a competitive bill negotiation rate
+- Cons: Must pay a one-time installment to secure a competitive bill negotiation rate

-- Price: 50% for bill negotiation or 40% if you pay upfront for savings
+- Price: 50% for bill negotiation or 40% if you pay a one-time payment for savings

 If you’re looking for a comprehensive bill negotiation service and don’t need budgeting help, BillCutterz is also worth considering.